shencang/SMS/README.md

 #### python 版本:3.6
 #### MySQL 版本:8.0
 ### -------------------------------------------------------------------------------
    A web project made using the play framework.
 A simple student management system.
 Has the management function of the student teacher   course.
-Teacher registration approval, Add the whole class, login verification and other functions.
+Teacher registration approval, add the whole class, login verification and other functions.
 A variety of management functions such as course selection management, student information, and student grade credits are realized.
 The interface is beautiful.
 #### play framework version 1.5.1
 #### jdk version: 10.0
 #### python version: 3.6